 The academic facilities in Arts and Science are shared by the students of both institutions, and the students of King's College have the added advantage of residential life in King's College buildings on Studley Campus.
-At the end of a successful course the student receives the same degree as a Dalhousie graduate but his diploma is countersigned by the President of King's College."
+At the end of a successful course the student receives the same degree as a Dalhousie graduate but his diploma is countersigned by the President of King's College and bears the words "A student of King's College."